EverlyWell/platform-challenge/README.md

 This workflow is slow and cumbersome, and the company wants you to come up with a way to deploy the api on Kubernetes to take advantage of its many benefits.

 A copy of the rails app is located in this repo in the folder `rails_app`.
+Containerize and deploy this application to a k8 cluster.

 #### Part 2
 Design a pipeline to deploy the rails app to your kubernetes cluster when the master branch is updated.
 You can use your choice of CI/CD tools for example Gitlab and Github Actions.